 - The Hingham Public Schools has historically operated with great efficiency.
-In collaboration with the Town of Hingham, we have kept per pupil costs significantly lower than both the state and benchmark community averages. - The Per Pupil costs include all expenditures, except community services (6000 series), fixed assets (7000 series), and debt services (8000 series). - The Per Pupil costs are a compilation of the total cost for education for each district in the Commonwealth.
-Hingham's 2019-2020 Per Pupil costs, according to the Department of Elementary and Secondary Education, was \$14,906 per student. - Hingham ranks 20th out of 21 for total spending per student in comparison to our benchmark communities.
-The average per pupil expenditure of our benchmark towns was \$18,589 per student in 2019-2020.
-The average per pupil expenditure in the Commonwealth for 2019-20 was \$17,149.
+In collaboration with the Town of Hingham, we have kept per pupil costs significantly lower than both the state and benchmark community averages. - The Per Pupil costs include all expenditures, except community services (6000 series), fixed assets (7000 series), and debt services (8000 series). - The Per Pupil costs are a compilation of the total cost for education for each town in the Commonwealth.
+Hingham's 2019-2020 Per Pupil costs, according to the Department of Elementary and Secondary Education, was \$14,906 per student.
+However, these results should be reviewed with caution as there are differences in the way that towns allocate charges to schools in their town budgets. - The average per pupil expenditure of all benchmark towns was \$18,589 per student in 2019-2020.
+Hingham ranks 20th out of 21 for the lowest spending per student. - The average per pupil expenditure in the Commonwealth for 2019-20 was \$17,149.